RJWoodhead/FRC3DP/BeltInTube/BeltInTube.md

 Depending on your design you may find it useful to include extra Nut Capture Inserts here and there to provide extra mounting points, but once again, keep in mind these are for keeping the nuts in place and can only be hand-tightened.

+If you go with a single belt (for example, you need a very skinny elevator), then the Horizontal Tube Belt Guides should be inserted so that the captured nuts are on the outside, with a Nut Capture Insert between them.
+Then the toothed plate of a TBCS Rail Belt Clamp can be used to secure the center of the belt.

 The two side tubes have a larger slots cut into them; the top of the slot is at least 2" below the end of the tube but it can be adjusted vertically if needed.
 They also have 1/4" holes drilled in the side of the tube on both sides, one pair per slot.
 Use the Axle Template to drill these holes -- you will need to print a second, mirrored version of this Template.

 Note: in our original design, there were two of these slots.
 In a subsequent iteration, we relocated the optional constant force springs that balance the carriage, thus removing the need for one of the slots.
 In some of the later photos from Summer 2026, deleted features like this have been covered by tape.